-If you have set the AVR function (PNU A081) to 02, whereby the automatic voltage regulation function with an active PID closed loop control is deactivated only during deceleration of the motor, the motor may, depending on the application, start to "knock".
+If you have configured the AVR function (PNU A081) to 02 so that it is deactivated only during deceleration when PID control is active, there is, depending on the application, a danger that the motor will "knock".
 In other words, instead of running smoothly, the motor accelerates and decelerates alternately.
 In this case, set the AVR function to 01 (OFF).